Liberal Arts Core Curriculum

 - by self-consciously considering the generation and evaluation of knowledge in the major; or

-To enroll in the distinction seminar, students must achieve a 3.33 (B+) or better GPA in the five Core components: Legacies of the Ancient World, Challenges of Modernity, Scientific Perspectives on the World, Communities and Identities, and Global Engagements.
+If selected by the course instructors to enroll in the distinction seminar, students must achieve a 3.33 (B+) or better GPA in the five Core components: Legacies of the Ancient World, Challenges of Modernity, Scientific Perspectives on the World, Communities and Identities, and Global Engagements.
 For students who repeat or complete multiple courses with a Common Core component, only the grade in the first course is considered.
 A cumulative grade for all Global Engagements courses completed is averaged in the Core GPA.
 To earn Distinction in the Liberal Arts Core, students must earn an A- or better in the distinction seminar, earn departmental honors with the completion of the department honors project, and achieve an overall GPA of 3.33 or better at the time of graduation.

 The Liberal Arts Core Curriculum Prizes — awarded by the program to the authors of the best papers/projects done by a student in each of four components of the Liberal Arts Core Curriculum, as determined by a faculty committee.
 The winning papers/projects are evaluated on their scholarship, originality, and excellence.